 In Ireland's East, stunning vistas surround you as you explore the majestic glacial valleys and dramatic mountain passes.
 This rugged landscape of gorse and bracken is home to many of Ireland's most significant archaeological finds, from the stately homes of 18th-century gentry to the very earliest Christian dwellings.
 Use this page to find the attractions and destinations of East Ireland which appeal most to your group.
+If you're in the County Meath area, why not check out an authentic farm experience at Causey Farm?

 Even the briefest visit to this Palladian mansion, with extensive Italianate gardens, will give a sense of the inequality which existed in Ireland during the Eighteenth Century when Powerscourt was built.
 Originally built by Richard Cassels between 1731 and 1743, the main building was the subject of continued rejuvenation for generations to come, with considerable alterations being made in the Eighteenth and Nineteenth Centuries.
-The last chapter in this story of renovation would not arrive until 1974 when, tragically gutted by fire, the mansion was subjected to a painstaking restoration which continues to this day.
+The last chapter in this story of renovation would not arrive until 1974 when, tragically gutted by fire, the mansion was subjected to a painstaking restoration that continues to this day.
 This, sadly, restricts visitor-access to the first (i.e. ground) floor.

 The formal gardens, redesigned in the Nineteenth Century by Daniel Robinson, are truly breathtaking in their beauty and encompass a panoply of different landscaping styles.